mautic/documentation/README.md

 7. Select *Propose file change*
 8. In the next dialogue box, describe what you've changed and why then select *Create pull request* to open a pull request proposing we add your changes to our official repository.

-If you want to clean up after the testing, go to the *Branches* section and delete the testing branch.

 <h4 id="file-structure">The File Structure</h4>

-We've worked with the *README.md* file in the previous section.
-This file is shown in the home page of a GitHub repository and you are reading its content right now.
-It doesn't have anything to do with the Mautic documentation.
+The *README.md* file is serves as the introduction and description of this repository.
+This file does not contain any documentation.

 The *SUMMARY.md* file defines the menu of the documentation.
-If you add a new page to the documentation, you'll have to also add a new line there defining the title and the link to the file.
-It's pretty straightforward when you see the current menu items.
+If you add a new page to the documentation, you'll have to also add a new line there defining the title and the link to the file (formatted like the existing menu items).

-The folders are here to group the topics together.
-Open for example the *asset* folder.
-You'll see it has its own *README.md* file.
-It is the main content when you click on the Asset menu item.
-The *manage_assets.md* file is a subitem.
-The *media* subfolder contains all the images used in the *md* files.
+The folders in this repository are grouped together by topic.
+For example, within the *asset* folder, you'll see it has its own *README.md* file which contains the primary description of the Asset menu; the *manage_assets.md* file is a subitem; the *media* subfolder contains all the images used in the *.md* files.

 #### Links